The Complete OpenEMR Billing, RCM & Reporting Guide

 Completing these prerequisites, code sets, fee schedules, payers, users, and globals, lays the foundation.
 In OpenEMR terms, you should be able to create a claim-ready encounter, meaning every encounter has all the required billing data.

-OpenEMR RCM Workflow: From Intake to Claims
+OpenEMR Revenue Cycle Workflow: From Patient Intake to Claim Submission

 With configuration done, follow the RCM steps:

-1. Patient Registration & Eligibility
+1. Patient Registration, Insurance Verification & Eligibility Checks

 Start at patient intake.